 FCA has a small fund supported by the Trust for Mutual Understanding for unexpected or unbudgeted travel-related expenses for cultural exchange between the U.S. and the following countries:

 Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

-FCA also offers Robert Graham Emergency Grants for L.A. artists, grants for artists living in the greater Los Angeles area.
+FCA also has a small fund for L.A.-based artists to support grants to artists living in the greater Los Angeles area.

-Emergency Grants are supported in part by grants from:
+Emergency Grants are generously supported in part by grants from:

-Amphion Foundation, Milton and Sally Avery Arts Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, The Horace W. Goldsmith Foundation, The Robert Graham Estate, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, Robert Gore Rifkind Foundation, in honor of Stephanie Barron, The Shelley & Donald Rubin Foundation, Louisa Stude Sarofim/The Brown Foundation of Houston Inc., and Trust for Mutual Understanding.
+Amphion Foundation, Milton and Sally Avery Arts Foundation, John Baldessari Family Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, The Horace W. Goldsmith Foundation, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, Robert Gore Rifkind Foundation, in honor of Stephanie Barron, The Shelley & Donald Rubin Foundation, Louisa Stude Sarofim/The Brown Foundation of Houston Inc., and Trust for Mutual Understanding.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.